interstitialRedirectModalTitle

 Jessica Dietrich: Geographic Information System (GIS) Manager

 Since I was very young I’ve always loved being outside and exploring, and I knew I wanted to work in the environmental field.
 I like looking at the big picture and understanding how the elements of a landscape are connected and influence each other.
-I studied landscape ecology and a big part of that was learning GIS as a tool to answer questions about where to focus conservation in order to have the most impact.
+I studied landscape ecology and a big part of that was learning GIS as a tool to answer questions about where to focus conservation to have the most impact.

 Quote: Jessica Dietrich